0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 		}
 	XoredStr += C ^ (char)(Key & 0xFF);
 ```
-We initialize a new String, take the value that we find earlier xor it
+We initialize a new String, take the value that we find earlier XOR it

 ```cpp
 //Init new ConstDataArray, this is our new string encrypted